A Fast, Closed-Form Bandwidth Selector for the Beta Kernel Density Estimator: The beta kernel

 It is important to clarify that although the beta kernel is locally adaptive (as its shape changes with $x$), its overall performance is still governed by a single global bandwidth parameter $h$.
 The positive results of \citet{chen1999beta} hinge on the appropriate choice of $h$.
 Despite its competitive performance and attractive properties, the beta kernel has not gained traction among practitioners because of its complexity.
 This is largely because, unlike the ubiquitous Gaussian kernel, it lacks a simple and well-known bandwidth selection rule.

-The popularity of the Gaussian kernel is due, in no small part, to Silverman's rule of thumb, which provides an easy data-driven starting point.
+The popularity of the Gaussian kernel is due, in no small part, to \emph{Silverman's rule of thumb} \citep{silverman2018density}, which provides an easy data-driven starting point.
 An analogous rule of thumb is required to make the beta kernel estimator accessible and to unlock its practical potential.
-The following section is dedicated to deriving a practical bandwidth selection rule.
+The following section derives a practical bandwidth selection rule.